 You don’t have to be as absent-minded as my other half to lose things.
 Whenever he comes dashing into the house because he’s lost his keys (just the other day it was his wallet including credit cards and ID) I smile smugly because I never lose anything.

 And when we travel, there’s even more to worry about – even though there are just the two of us we travel with two bags, two laptops, four phones and iPad and a Kindle.
-Then there are items such as passports and travel documents, rental car and accommodation keys – and the ramifications of losing any of these things at 2 am in Paris have frightening ramifications.
+Then there are items such as passports and travel documents, rental car and accommodation keys – and the ramifications of losing any of these things at 2 am in Paris are a little frightening.

 So you can see how Linquet quickly became an essential for us.